-Beginning January 1, 2020, Rhode Island law requires you to have health insurance.
+Rhode Island law requires you to have health insurance in 2021.

-To avoid the Rhode Island tax penalty, you must have what the state considers "minimal essential coverage" or prove your eligibility for an exemption.
+To avoid the Rhode Island tax penalty, you must have what the state considers "minimum essential coverage" or prove your eligibility for an exemption.

-What qualifies as minimal essential coverage in Rhode Island?
+What qualifies as minimum essential coverage in Rhode Island?

-In Rhode Island, minimal essential coverage is the same under state law as it is under the federal Affordable Care Act.
-That means if you have any of the following types of health coverage, you have minimal essential coverage and you won’t have to pay a penalty:
+In Rhode Island, if you have any of the following types of health coverage, you have minimum essential coverage and you won’t have to pay a penalty:

-- a plan (including COBRA or a retiree plan) provided by your employer
+- a plan provided by your employer (including COBRA, self-insured plans, or retiree coverage)

 - Medicare, Medicaid, or coverage under the Children’s Health Insurance Program (CHIP)